awsdocs/aws-lambda-developer-guide/doc_source/monitoring-functions-access-metrics.md

 1. \(Optional\) Choose **Save**\.

-![\[The AWS CloudWatch Logs Insights reports on the CloudWatch dashboard.\]](http://docs.aws.amazon.com/lambda/latest/dg/images/console-monitoring-insights.png)
+![\[The CloudWatch Logs Insights reports on the CloudWatch dashboard.\]](http://docs.aws.amazon.com/lambda/latest/dg/images/console-monitoring-insights.png)

 ## What's next?<a name="monitoring-console-next-up"></a>
 + Learn about the metrics that Lambda records and sends to CloudWatch in [Working with AWS Lambda function metrics](monitoring-metrics.md)\.